jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-The `SpringSessionGemFireConfigurer`, when declared in the Spring `ApplicationContext`, takes precedence over any of the Spring Session (for VMware GemFire) configuration properties and effectively overrides them when both are present.
+The `SpringSessionGemFireConfigurer`, when declared in the Spring `ApplicationContext`, takes precedence over any of the Spring Session (for [vmware-gemfire-name]) configuration properties and effectively overrides them when both are present.